 Paper jewelry can be made from practically any paper, especially scrap.

-Instead of spending time to find special materials for my paper jewelry like I usually do, I simply used what I had to hand to see what I could make.
+Instead of spending time finding special materials for my paper jewelry like I usually do, I simply used what I had to hand to see what I could make.
 And these bracelets were the result.

 The orange and green bracelet was created from a very small and flimsy paper bag.
 It came from a card shop where I bought a birthday card for a friend.
 As I left the shop with the card in the paper bag you see below, I wondered if I could create a birthday present from the bag.